KurtTTy/sms_tssr/README.md

 ---

-*Built for telecom field engineers by the SMS-ISDP team.*
+*Built for telecom field engineers by the SMSGT-OJT.*